inner-marker/py_aero_calc/README.md

 #Introduction

-This is a group of files that calculates numerous values related to aeronautics.
+This is a group of functions and tools that calculate numerous values related to aeronautics.